Deploy Exchange Online for Microsoft 365 Enterprise

 This workload is included in both the E3 and E5 versions of Microsoft 365 Enterprise

 Exchange Online is your primary cloud service for email and calendaring that helps your users collaborate in ways that do not require real-time chatting or centralized document storage.
-Exchange Online is how you do individual and small group short-lived communication and scheduling and is a key element of the Built for Teamwork value of Microsoft 365 Enterprise.
+Exchange Online is a key element of the Built for Teamwork value of Microsoft 365 Enterprise.
 Exchange Online lets you accomplish more and work more effectively with the well-known Outlook application, no matter what device you’re on.

 Exchange Online also has advanced security capabilities including anti-malware and anti-spam filtering to protect mailboxes and data loss prevention capabilities that prevent users from mistakenly sending sensitive information to unauthorized people.
 Exchange Online security is a key element of the Intelligent Security value of Microsoft 365 Enterprise.